themainframe/blockswap/server/README.md

     * `fuid` contains the unique identifier of the file within the network that the block is part of
     * `name` contains the _nice_ filename of the file that the block is part of
     * `have` contains an array of block sequence numbers that the client has for the file

+### `clientinfo` - unsolicited information about the client

+Information about the current state of the client.

+	{
+		command: 'clientinfo',
+		version: '0.1',
+		capacity: 560,
+		used: 410,
+	}

+* `capacity` contains the total number of blocks that the client can store
+* `used` contains the total number of blocks currently held by the client